Ninajirachi: Career

-Nina Wilson (born 10 August 1999), also known by her stage name Ninajirachi, is an Australian electronic DJ and producer.
-She achieved breakthrough success with her 2017 single "Pure Luck" featuring Freya Staer, which received high rotation on triple j.
+Wilson achieved breakthrough success with her 2017 single "Pure Luck" featuring Freya Staer, which received high rotation on triple j.
 Nina was a finalist in triple j’s Unearthed High competition in both 2016 and 2017.
+She released her debut EP Lapland in 2019.
 In 2021, her collaborative EP True North with Kota Banks was named the 8th best album of the year by The Atlantic.